 It’s not an exact science as human relationships are complex, but this table can be very useful in looking at which category it is most likely to fall into:

-If you are experiencing bullying in school or know someone who is then please send an email us at email@example.com to report this.
+If you are experiencing bullying in school or know someone who is then please send an email us at firstname.lastname@example.org to report this.
+Alternatively, you can report it filling in our Bullying Alert form.
 You can do this anonymously (we won’t know who you are) if you wish, however, it would help our ability to investigate the issue if you do give us your name.
 We will only make contact with you if we really need to and we will do this in private.

 For parent guidance on bullying, please click here.